Caliban (Marvel Comics): X-Force

 Eventually, the loner Caliban defeats Apocalypse's control at the cost of his mental faculties.
-At one point, when Sabretooth is a reluctant X-Men member, the mutant detector kidnaps X-Man Jubilee in exchange for the savage mutant, but he flees when Sabretooth mauls his face.
+At one point, when Sabretooth is a reluctant X-Men member, Caliban kidnaps Jubilee in exchange for Sabretooth, but he flees when Sabretooth mauls his face.

 Though mentally unwell, he retains enormous physical power and is befriended by the mutant Cable.
-Oddly, Caliban's color shifts from white and monstrous to a semi-friendly Ogre-like form that is purple in coloration.
+Oddly, Caliban's color shifts from white and monstrous to a purple ogre-like form.
 Cable invites Caliban to join his team X-Force.
 Caliban has many adventures with the team, such as confronting Mojo and his forces, and when Apocalypse's enemy Mister Sinister infiltrates the X-Mansion, Apocalypse's mental leash causes him to savagely maul Sinister.
 He also has several confrontations with Sabretooth during this time.

 Return to Apocalypse

 After some time, Apocalypse returns and takes Caliban away from X-Force.
 This time, Apocalypse makes him his new Horseman Pestilence (coincidentally, the former Pestilence was Caliban's Morlock ally Plague).
 This time, Apocalypse augments Caliban's physical power even more and gives him the ability to spread telepathic disease as well.
 This time, Apocalypse's horsemen include Ahab, Deathbird, and Wolverine.
 After Apocalypse is merged with Cyclops, Caliban tracks down the merged being, and is freed from his service shortly before Cable destroys Apocalypse's spirit.

 Released from his servitude to Apocalypse, Caliban once more reverts to his childlike state although he retains the monstrous physique he attained through Apocalypse's machinations.
 Subsequently, Caliban is captured by an anti-mutant medical research facility called the Watchtower.
 The Watchtower wishes to use Caliban for their own purposes but he is freed by X-Force.
 Caliban has devolved into a feral mental state where he only grunts and snarls but he manages to help X-Force against a menace called the Skornn.